niemopen/cmftool/doc/CMFandXSD.md

 An XML schema is constructed from any number of schema documents.
 Those documents may assign many different namespace prefixes to the same namespace identifier.
 They may assign a single namespace prefix to many different namespace identifiers.
 As a result, you can't tell what a QName like `ns:Foo` means without the whole schema document for context.

-In a CMF model, each namespace has exactly one namespace prefix, and so each QName identifies exactly one model component.
+In a CMF model, each namespace has exactly one namespace prefix, and each prefix is mapped to exactly one namespace, and so each QName identifies exactly one model component.
 Supporting that CMF guarantee requires a fair amount of complexity in the XSD-to-CMF transformation.
+We have to look at all the namespace assignments and decide which ones to keep, which ones to change.

 The assignment of each namespace prefix is made in the following order:

 1. Some namespace prefixes are predefined.
 They can't be used for anything else in a CMF model: